-G/EN10 Do use an enum to strongly type parameters, properties, and return values that represent sets of values.
+G/EN10 You should use an enum to strongly type parameters, properties, and return values that represent sets of values.

 G/EN20 Do favor using an enum over static constants or “#define” values .
 An enum is a structure with a set of static constants.
 The reason to follow this guideline is because you will get some additional compiler and reflection support if you define an enum versus manually defining a structure with static constants.